 That’s more than 50% of the entire country!
 And this number is increasing by 7% per generation because younger generations use screens even more.

 Dots started connecting: even when I was exhausted, it took me hours to fall asleep.
 A device that offers me so much productivity (and plenty of distractions) shouldn’t also have negative effects, right?

-In my junior year of high school, I actually had a taste of the screen-less life.
-I participated in a semester school program in rural Vermont where 44 other high school juniors and I took classes and lived and worked on a farm.
-There was wi-fi in the classroom, but not in the dining hall, dorms, or anywhere else on our small campus.
-The extent to which I used any device with a screen was minimal: I used my computer to type essays that I couldn’t write by hand, and took photos on my phone if it was dangerous to bring a camera.
-I ended up losing my phone by the end of the semester and didn't realize it for almost a month.
-Although there was no rule prohibiting phones, I noticed that it actually looked poorly on you to be using one, as if you couldn’t entertain yourself another way; I was in an environment where we really didn't need to use our phones, so no one did.
-When screen addiction is not the norm, you’ll use it less and less.
-And while phones seem more necessary at home, I think we use them more than we should because we feel we have to.
+In my junior year of high school, I had a taste of the screen-less life.
+I participated in a semester-long program in rural Vermont where I, alongside 44 other high school juniors, took classes and lived/worked on a farm.
+While there was wi-fi in the classroom, we were completely unplugged in the dining hall, dorms, and anywhere else on our campus.
+My screen time was, therefore, pretty minimal: I used my computer to type essays that I couldn’t write by hand, and took photos on my phone if I wasn't able to bring my camera.
+In the middle of the semester, I actually lost my phone and didn't realize it for almost a month!
+And goodness did my eyes feel the healthy difference.

 The digital eye strain I had been feeling and fully noticed after my screen-free semester is completely addressable, though, thanks to some stylish blue-light filtering eyewear called Felix Grays ;) Since donning these computer glasses, I rest more wholesomely, and my eyes are less dry and fatigued at the end of each day.